miscer/cs4203-p1/report/report.md

 The program is tested with acceptance tests using [Cucumber](https://cucumber.io/) and [aruba](https://github.com/cucumber/aruba).
 Using these lets me define the behaviour of the whole program, including the command line inputs and output.

-I have not used unit tests, as the whole program is a simple wrapper around libsodium and peewee.
+I did not use unit tests, as the whole program is a simple wrapper around libsodium and peewee.
 Both of these libraries have an extensive test suite.

 The tests are written in Gherkin, which is a programming language designed to be readable by non-developers too.
 For example, the specification for the `setup` command is: